AUTISM ACTION PARTNERSHIP

 Autism Action Partnership works to improve the quality of life of persons on the autism spectrum and their families through education, advocacy and support, thereby enabling them to be an integral part of the community.

 Programs & Services Offered

-- Circle of Friends program allows students with autism to learn and practice social skills in school setting along with peer mentors.
-This is provided in more than 224 Nebraska schools.
+Circle of Friends: Students with autism learn and practice social skills in the school setting along with peer mentors.
+Circle of Friends is offered in more than 250 Nebraska schools.